wooyoungkang123/BlockchainLend/README.md

-# Lending Pool Smart Contracts
+# LendFlow Smart Contracts

-This repository contains Solidity smart contracts for a simplified lending pool that allows users to deposit ETH as collateral, borrow tokens, repay loans, and handle liquidations.
+This repository contains Solidity smart contracts for a simplified lending platform called LendFlow that allows users to deposit ETH as collateral, borrow tokens, repay loans, and handle liquidations.

 ## Project Structure